Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 They did pay me as well but not much, like minimum wage or even less.
 Basically, it was like pocket money but my entire study cost was covered by them.

 So there I was, an 18 year old, straight out of high school, starting my articles, and studying part-time.

-Below I have shared my journey year wise:
+Below you’ll find out my journey year wise:

 Studying and working full time was so tiring.

-I would work 8 hours a day, then attend University from 4.30pm to 8.30 pm for at least 4 days a week.
+I had to work 8 hours a day, then attend University from 4.30pm to 8.30 pm for at least 4 days a week.
 At times we had extra tutorials on Saturday mornings.